List of unproduced 20th Century Fox projects based on Marvel Comics: Daredevil reboot

 In August 2008, Jason Statham expressed interest in appearing as Daredevil in the future.
 Statham requested to give him a chance because of his love to the character.
 Frank Miller was positive of Statham's opinion.
-Later in October, 20th Century Fox executive Tom Rothman said that they were thinking of rebooting Daredevil, expressing that they needed someone who has a creative vision inspired by director Chris Nolan.
-By February 2010, 20th Century Fox and New Regency were looking to develop the reboot with News Corp., with Peter Chernin producing and David Scarpa writing the script.
+Later in October, Fox executive Tom Rothman said that they were thinking of rebooting Daredevil, expressing that they needed someone who has a creative vision inspired by director Chris Nolan.
+By February 2010, Fox and New Regency were looking to develop the reboot with News Corp., with Peter Chernin producing and David Scarpa writing the script.
 In 2011, filmmaker David Slade was attached to direct the reboot, but he later dropped out due to other obligations.
 Fringe writer and producer Brad Caleb Kane was hired to pen the Slade-directed film.

 On September 3, 2012, Duncan died, precluding him from reprising his role as Kingpin.
 By that time, a sequel or reboot would not start filming by October 10, 2012 if the rights to the Daredevil franchise would revert from Fox back to Marvel.
 In early August, Fox scrambled to find a replacement for David Slade, who dropped out of the director's chair due to scheduling conflicts.
 The studio briefly met with Joe Carnahan for the job, but Carnahan said on Twitter that his pitch, described as a hard-boiled '70s thriller, had gone up in smoke.
 Several sources commented that Fox had given up on the reboot, and were prepared to let the rights revert to Marvel and their parent company, The Walt Disney Company.
 Kevin Feige confirmed in April 2013 that the rights for Daredevil returned to Marvel Studios and Disney, opening the possibility of including the character into the Marvel Cinematic Universe.
 An original Netflix Daredevil television series, premiered on the streaming service in April 2015, with English actor Charlie Cox in the title role.